UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="<code>array([[1., 1., 1., 1.], [1., 1., 1., 1.], [1., 1., 1., 1.]])</code>" >

-Remember that the number of rows preceeds the number of columns.
+Remember that the number of rows precedes the number of columns.

 </opt>